RobotLocomotion/drake/drake/examples/kuka_iiwa_arm/dev/monolithic_pick_and_place/README.md

 It is strongly recommended that you build drake along with SNOPT in order to execute this demo.
-The default demo executable utilizes IPOPT instead and the successful execution is not guaranteed.
+The default demo executable utilizes IPOPT instead and successful execution is not guaranteed.

 To run the demo, first you need to launch the drake visualizer and then execute the demo itself in the following manner.